 In March 2020, the Company entered into a credit agreement for a three-year \$50,000 revolving credit facility, with a group of lenders.
 In April 2021, the Company entered into Amendment No. 1 to the Credit Agreement that increased the commitments under the revolving credit facility to \$100,000, which extended the maturity date to March 31, 2024.
 The revolving credit facility includes a letter of credit sub-facility.
 In June 2023, the Company entered into Amendment No. 2 to the Credit Agreement to transition from London Interbank Offered Rate to the Secured Overnight Financing Rate ("SOFR") as our benchmark interest rate and to extend the maturity date to June 28, 2026.
-The line of credit has not been drawn against as of December 31, 2023.
+In November 2024, the Company entered into Amendment No. 3 to the Credit Agreement to increase the letter of credit sublimit from \$35,000 to \$50,000.
+The line of credit has not been drawn against as of December 31, 2024.
 Prepaid loan fees related to this facility are capitalized and amortized over the remaining term of the credit agreement.
-The balance expected to be amortized within twelve months from the balance sheet date is presented within Prepaid and other current assets on the consolidated balance sheets, while the long term portion is presented within Other assets in the consolidated balance sheets.
+The balance expected to be amortized within twelve months from the balance sheet date is presented within Other assets in the consolidated balance sheets.

 The Company incurred \$396 of debt issuance costs in connection to Amendment No. 2 to the Credit Agreement.
-As of December 31, 2023 and 2022, the balance of these loan fees were \$419 and \$362, respectively.
+As of December 31, 2024 and 2023, the balance of these loan fees were \$198 and \$419, respectively.